KEY TAKEAWAYS

 Changing loan interest rates

 If interest rates or floating loan rates increase, the bank will pass that on to you.
-Just like with growth fluctuations, increasing interest could also leave you paying out more than you’re bringing in.
+Just like with growth fluctuations, increasing interest could also leave you paying out more than you are bringing in.
 This can have a fairly significant impact if the interest is being capitalized.
-Depending on your arrangement, your lender could potentially also ask you to provide additional collateral to make up for higher interest build-up than the projections.
+Depending on your arrangement, your lender could potentially also ask you to provide additional collateral to make up for the higher interest build-up than the projections.

 Change in lender terms